CharlvdM/CMakeCatch2AndGccDemo/README.md

 information on GCC, see [this tutorial](https://medium.com/leclevietnam/build-c-application-with-gnu-gcc-by-command-line-gnu-make-and-cmake-a9d28a6f9764)

 In order to execute gcc commands from command line, the bin files of MinGW have to be added to the path variable.
-This can be done in the cmd prompt during runtime (will have to be done each time the cmd promt is opened):
+This can be done in the cmd prompt during runtime (will have to be done each time the cmd prompt is opened):

 `set PATH="%PATH%;C:\msys64\mingw64\bin;C:\msys64\mingw64\lib"`